tailscale/setec/docs/README.md

-A reasonable concern when fetching secrets from a network service is what happens if the secrets service is not reachable when a program needs to fetch a secret (e.g., when it is starting up).
+A reasonable concern when fetching secrets from a network service is what happens if the secrets service is not reachable when a program needs to fetch a secret.
 A good answer depends on the nature of the program: Batch processing tools can usually afford to wait and retry until the service becomes available.
 Interactive services, by contrast, may not be able to tolerate waiting.

+To minimize the impact of a secrets server being temporarily unreachable, a program should fetch all desired secrets at startup and cache them (typically in memory) while running.
+If the secrets service is unreachable when the program first starts, it should wait and retry as necessary, or fail the startup process.
+Once the program has initial values for all its desired secrets, it can poll for new values in the background.

+This ensures that even if the secrets server is occasionally unreachable, the program always has a good value for each secret, even if one that is (temporarily) slightly stale.
+The Go client library's [`setec.Store`][setecstore] type implements this logic automatically (see the example above).

-A program that needs be able to start even when the secrets server is unavailable can trade a bit of security for availability by caching the active versions of the secrets it needs in a local file.
+A program that needs be able to start immediately, even when the secrets server is unavailable, can trade a bit of security for availability by caching the active versions of the secrets it needs in persistent storage (e.g., a local file).
 When the program start or restarts, it can fall back to the cached values if the secrets service is not immediately available.
 The Go client library's [`setec.Store`][setecstore] type supports this kind of caching as an optional feature, and the same logic can be implemented in any language.

 In Go, you can enable a file cache using `setec.NewFileCache`: